Blizzard/heroprotocol/README.md

 ## Supported Versions

-heroprotocol supports all Hereos of the Storm replay files that were played with retail and PTR versions of the game.
+heroprotocol supports all Heroes of the Storm replay files that were played with retail and PTR versions of the game.

 ## Requirements